TianLangHin/EidolonZero/README.md

 ## Navigating the File Structure

+The `api` folder contains implementations of high-level functions the application will carry out, that should be directly (or almost directly) exposed to the user for usage.

 The `architectures` folder contains the definition of the PyTorch modules that will be used to implement the backend AI engine of **EidolonZero**, as well as the tree searching mechanism and the custom loss functions.